What to expect when the person you care for is ready to come home

 Throughout a patient’s treatment they have an assessment of their needs, for instance what help they may need with washing, dressing and eating food.
 If it is clear they require support in other areas a physiotherapist or occupational therapist may be asked to assess the patient.
 These assessments will then form a picture of what (if any) support the patient may need when they go home.

-If the patient has not previously had support from care workers, a social worker will be asked to review the case, develop and request a care package.
+If the patient has not previously had support from care workers, a social worker will be asked to review their case, develop and request a care package.
 If the patient has previously had a care package, this may continue unchanged or may be altered depending on the patient’s level of need.
-The nurse in charge of the care of the person you care for will be able to advise on this.
+The nurse in charge will be able to advise on this.
 There may be a cost involved in providing a care package to the person you care for and the social worker will speak with you about this.

 If you would like to access support during this time please contact one of the carers liaison workers.